Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Introduction

-To address the above challenges, we propose P\underline{r}iv\underline{a}cy-Preserving \underline{P}rompt \underline{T}uning (\textsc{rapt}), a framework for customizing and utilizing LLM service with privacy preservation.
-For privacy protection, \textsc{rapt} applies a \emph{local privacy} setting~\cite{lyu2020differentially,qu2021pcf}, where users apply a privacy mechanism on data locally before publishing data.
-Specifically, \textsc{rapt} uses text-to-text privatization~\cite{feyisetan2020privacy}, which is based on local differential privacy (LDP)~\cite{evfimievski2003limiting}.
-To mitigate the performance degradation when imposing privacy protection, we propose a novel privatized token reconstruction task based on the recent findings that the masked language modeling objective can learn separable deep representations~\cite{voita2019bottom,mamou2020emergence}.
-The objective of privatized token reconstruction is to recover the original content of a privatized special token sequence from LLM representations, which is inspired by the success of masked language modeling~\cite{devlin2018bert}.
-Different from standard prompt tuning, \textsc{rapt} trains prompt jointly on the downstream and privatized token reconstruction tasks.
-In this way, \textsc{rapt} combines the benefit of being lightweight and modular of prompt tuning while providing improved utility (i.e., performance) by privatized token reconstruction.
-Figure~\ref{fig:overview} gives an overview of our \textsc{rapt} framework.
+To tackle the challenges mentioned above, we propose P\underline{r}iv\underline{a}cy-Preserving \underline{P}arameter-Efficient Fine-\underline{T}uning (\textsc{rapt}), a framework for customizing and utilizing LLM services with privacy preservation.
+For this purpose, \textsc{rapt} incorporates local privacy settings that allow users to privatize their data directly on their devices.
+Specifically, \textsc{rapt} utilizes Text-to-Text (T2T) privatization~\cite{feyisetan2020privacy}, a form of local differential privacy (LDP)~\cite{evfimievski2003limiting}, which first injects random perturbations into word representations and then substitutes words based on a nearest neighbor search in the representation space.
+As sensitive data is already privatized before being sent to the service provider, users can protect their data against various eavesdropping attacks, such as embedding inversion, attribute inference, and Named Entity Recognition (NER) attacks.
+To mitigate performance degradation when applying T2T privatization, \textsc{rapt} introduces an additional Part-of-Speech (POS) constraint, which restricts word substitutions within their original POS roles, thus achieving better grammatical coherence than the standard T2T mechanism.
+Moreover, we propose a novel privatized token reconstruction task, building on the findings that the masked language modeling objective can learn separable deep representations~\cite{voita2019bottom,mamou2020emergence,wettig2022should}, to further enhance the performance of \textsc{rapt} on downstream tasks.
+The objective of this task is to recover the original content of a privatized special token sequence from LLM representations.
+Unlike standard PEFT, \textsc{rapt} jointly tunes parameters for both the downstream task and the privatized token reconstruction task.
+In this way, \textsc{rapt} combines the lightweight and modular benefits of PEFT with improved utility (\emph{i.e.}, performance) through the use of POS constrained T2T (PCT2T) and privatized token reconstruction.
+Figure~\ref{fig:overview} provides a comparison between PEFT without privacy protection and our proposed \textsc{rapt} framework.

-We carry out simulated privacy attacks and conduct experiments on three natural language understanding tasks with different LLMs to study the effectiveness of our proposed framework.
-Experiments show that our \textsc{rapt} achieves competitive performance while providing privacy protection across different tasks and LLMs.
+We conduct simulated privacy attacks and experiments on various tasks with different LLMs to evaluate the effectiveness of our proposed framework.
+The results demonstrate that \textsc{rapt} achieves competitive performance while providing privacy protection across different tasks and LLMs.